fmay/cc-html-intro-2-more-html-css/annotations.md

 We don't use this, but it is the default behavior (as if we had not used `position` at all.)

 ##position:fixed
 We don't use this in our example either, but it is a very cool feature.
-It will display at th position specified by top/bottom/right/left properties, no matter how you scroll or resize your browser.
+It will display at the position specified by top/bottom/right/left properties, no matter how you scroll or resize your browser.
 Try it out on block 4 for example and see what happens when you resize.

 ##Experiment
-Yet again, we ask you to experiment with `position`, `top`, `left`, `bottom` and `right` until you the the hang of it.
+Yet again, we ask you to experiment with `position`, `top`, `left`, `bottom` and `right` until you have the the hang of it.

 @annotation:tour textwrap
 #Another use for floating